| CONDUCTING AIR TIGHT

 remain the same throughout the pendency of the

+litigation.
 It is also important because testimony will

 change due to lapse of time.
 Certainly, a memory